esp-rs/esp-flash-loader/README.md

 ## Adding new chips

 1. Add a feature for the chip inside `Cargo.toml`
+2. Add a build alias to `.cargo/config.toml`
-2. Add the [ROM API linker script](https://github.com/search?q=repo%3Aespressif%2Fesp-idf++path%3A*rom.api.ld&type=code) inside the `ld` directory.
+3. Add the [ROM API linker script](https://github.com/search?q=repo%3Aespressif%2Fesp-idf++path%3A*rom.api.ld&type=code) inside the `ld` directory.
-3. Inside the ROM API linker script, add a memory section detailing where the program will be loaded.
+4. Inside the ROM API linker script, add a memory section detailing where the program will be loaded.
     ```c
     MEMORY {
         /* Start 64k into the RAM region */